Chinmaya International Residential School

-Chinmaya International Residential School (abbreviated CIRS) is a private school located near Coimbatore in Siruvani, India, in the foothills of the Western Ghats, and encompasses a 100-acre campus.
+Chinmaya International Residential School (abbreviated CIRS) is a private school located in Siruvani, Coimbatore, India, in the foothills of the Western Ghats, and encompasses a 100-acre campus.

 It offers CBSE from grades 5 to 12 and IB for grades 11 to 12.
 The school is currently run by Mrs. Rajeshwari (Principal).
 The school has various facilities for various activities.
-It is a fully vegetarian school.
+It is a fully residential school.

 Overview

 Chinmaya International Residential School (CIRS) was established by Swami Chinmayananda on June 6, 1996.